Analytic set: Definition

 An alternative characterization, in the specific, important, case that $X$ is Baire space ωω, is that the analytic sets are precisely the projections of trees on $\omega\times\omega$.
 Similarly, the analytic subsets of Cantor space 2ω are precisely the projections of trees on $2\times\omega$.

 Properties

 Analytic subsets of Polish spaces are closed under countable unions and intersections, continuous images, and inverse images.

 The complement of an analytic set need not be analytic.
 Suslin proved that if the complement of an analytic set is analytic then the set is Borel.
 (Conversely any Borel set is analytic and Borel sets are closed under complements.)
 Luzin proved more generally that any two disjoint analytic sets are separated by a Borel set: in other words there is a Borel set including one and disjoint from the other.
 This is sometimes called the "Luzin separability principle" (though it was implicit in the proof of Suslin's theorem).

 Analytic sets are always Lebesgue measurable (indeed, universally measurable) and have the property of Baire and the perfect set property.

+Examples

+When $A$ is a set of natural numbers, refer to the set $\{x-y\mid y\leq x\land x,y\in A\}$ as the difference set of $A$.
+The set of difference sets of natural numbers is an analytic set, and is complete for analytic sets.